labtrac/test-documentation/documentation/financial-manager.md

-+ In here you can change;
++ In here you can change:

 	- Order Status

-		- To change the order status select from the dropdown menu the status you would like to set the job to and click *update* in the bottom right.
-(Note.
-Changing the status of a job will delete the previous invoice and create a new one)
+		- To change the order status select from the dropdown menu the status you would like to set the job to and click *Update* in the bottom right.
+(Note: Changing the status of a job will delete the previous invoice and create a new one)

 	- Dentist